-Cigarette prices in Ireland, France, Finland, the Netherlands, Belgium, Denmark, and Germany are the highest in the EU and higher than in Sweden.
+Cigarette prices in Ireland, France, United Kingdom, Finland, the Netherlands, Belgium, Denmark, and Germany are the highest in Europe and significantly higher than in Sweden.

-Despite higher cigarette prices, the number of male smokers per capita are more than double in all these countries compared to Sweden (Table 5).
-In Ireland the price is more than twice as high, but the number of smokers is three times as high.
+Despite higher cigarette prices, the number of male smokers per capita are more than double in all these countries compared to Sweden (Table 7).
+In Ireland the price is 143 per cent higher, but the number of smokers is three times as high.
 In Germany, with approximately the same prices, the number of smokers is almost five times as high.
-On average the number of smokers in the EU is 4.7 times higher than in Sweden (Table 5).
+On average the number of smokers in the EU is 4.7 times higher than in Sweden (Table 7).

 Consequently, the lower smoking prevalence in Sweden cannot fully be explained by higher prices.
 The lower share of smokers is also difficult to explain with respect to differences in use of other tobacco policies.
-Both Ireland and the United Kingdom has had much stricter tobacco control policies in place than Sweden for a long period of time.
+Both Ireland and the United Kingdom has had much stricter tobacco control policies in place than Sweden and for a longer period.